 Up-to-date resources don’t have to break the bank.
 Free resources abound in print and online can provide fresh informative tips and best practice solutions quickly, such as videos, infographics, or safety news articles.
 Balance the learning styles of multiple generations and multiple groups of workers with effective labels and signs.
 In advance, set safety goals for the facility.
 Each day, take on a small goal or topic for discussion.

 How is safety progressing in the workplace?
-Graphic Products specializes in education for workplace safety, solutions, and compliance assessment resources for many industries.
+Safety managers can increase education on workplace safety, solutions, and compliance assessment using resources for any industry.
 Study up on subjects that impact job responsibilities with free guides and visual learning tools such as an informative Job Hazard Analysis webinar.
 Get tips for fall protection, lockout/tagout (LO/TO), HazCom 2012, and other frequently cited OSHA violations.
-Immediately address safety concerns in-house by using a industrial thermal transfer printer such as the portable DuraLabel Toro.
-Economically make the labels and signs with quality supplies that last.
-For DuraLabel printer and supply kits, bundled at a discount price and unique to one's facility, call 888.326.9244.
+Immediately address safety concerns in-house economically by increasing visual communication on quality supplies that last.